 Steve Berezney is an attorney at Korein Tillery’s St. Louis office.
 Steve received his J.D. from the University of Illinois Urbana-Champaign College of Law in 2003, where he served as Editor-in-Chief of the Law Review.
 In 2000, Steve received his B.A. in Political Science with Honors from the University of Missouri-Columbia.
-He is licensed to practice law in Missouri and Illinois, as well as the Supreme Court of the United States, the United States Court of Appeals for the Sixth, Seventh, and Eighth Circuits, and many federal district courts.
+He is licensed to practice law in Missouri, Illinois, and New York, as well as the Supreme Court of the United States, the United States Court of Appeals for the Sixth, Seventh, and Eighth Circuits, and many federal district courts.

 After law school, Steve served as a judicial law clerk for Judge Laura Denvir Stith of the Supreme Court of Missouri from 2003-2004.
 Upon completing his clerkship, Steve joined Husch Blackwell in 2004 as an Associate, and became a Partner in 2012.
 While at Husch Blackwell, Steve had an active trial practice that took him to state and federal courts across the United States.
 He represented clients in the agriculture, retail, tax, financial, and consumer goods industries, including Fortune 500 companies, in complex litigation involving contract disputes and business torts.
 He also handled various appellate matters, including successfully briefing and arguing cases in the Missouri Court of Appeals.
 Steve joined Korein Tillery in September 2012.